cscart/docs/en/user_guide/settings/security_settings.rst

 Security Settings
 *****************

-Use this section to adjust security settings for accessing the backend.
+Use this section to adjust the settings related to your store's security:

 * **Enable secure connection for the storefront**—if you enable this setting, then the storefront (or some specific storefront pages) will work through the HTTPS protocol.
 This requires an SSL certificate to be installed on your server.